josephwilliams/class_wizard/README.md

 end
 ```

 Thus have we have our `dragon` class.
 Not very refined; it breathes fire and it has `name`, `health`, and `distracted` instance variables.
 Note the `attr_accessor :distracted, :health`.
-This will allow us to check or change these attribute from outside of the class without getter or setter methods.
+This will allow us to check or change these attributes from outside of the class without getter or setter methods.

 I've named the dragon Primus and given him 100 health.
 Chilling.
 ```ruby